IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ##### Qualitative Grading Overview

-You will be judged on the quality, relevance, iteration, completion, and presentation of your senior project’s alpha, beta, and gold version(s).
+You will be judged on the quality, relevance, iteration, completion, and presentation of your senior project work.

 ###### A. Excellent (90-100)
 The performance and attendance of the student has been of the highest level, showing sustained excellence in meeting course responsibilities.
 The work clearly differentiates itself from other work.
 The work has memorable impact, and pursues concepts and techniques above and beyond original goals.
 The ideas behind the work are original, thoughtful and/or imaginative.
 Spelling, punctuation or grammatical errors are non-existent.
 The work demonstrates the student’s ability to think critically and work independently.
 The work also demonstrates the student’s use of strong methods and process.